Garylauchina/Prometheus-Research/README.md

   ✓ Prophet as observer, not controller
   ✓ Embracing emergence over design
   → Current phase: Zero-Knowledge Training

+  ⚠️ Critical Reflection:
+  We realize that "Multi-Niche Architecture" itself is still "design".
+  We designed 10 ecological niches, designed capital allocation, designed diversity constraints.
+This may contradict our philosophy:
+  "Imperfection comes from the act of designing."

+  We're questioning whether this framework is necessary, or if diversity can emerge naturally without pre-designed niches.
+  This may be abolished in v8.0 based on experimental results.

+  This is the beauty of research: constantly questioning ourselves.
 ```

 ### 🧪 Current Experiment: Zero-Knowledge Training